Skip to content

 }

-It then iterates over the array `$values` using a foreach loop, and checks the type of each element in the array.
-If the type is "open", it prints a message indicating the start of an element.
-If the type is "close", it prints a message indicating the end of an element.
-This code provides a simple way to analyze the structure of an XML file using the parsed data.
+This code reuses the standard parsing setup.
+After parsing, it iterates over the $values array using a foreach loop.
+It checks the type key for each element: if it is "open", it prints the start tag; if it is "close", it prints the end tag.
+This approach provides a straightforward way to analyze the hierarchical structure of an XML file using the parsed data.

 Conclusion

-In this article, we've discussed PHP's xml_parse_into_struct() function and how it can be used to parse XML data into a structured array in PHP.
+In this article, we've discussed PHP's xml_parse_into_struct() function and how it can be used to parse XML data into a structured array.
 We've explained what the function does, its syntax, and provided examples of how it can be used in practical scenarios.
 By following these examples, you can easily parse XML data, extract data from XML files, transform XML data into another format, or analyze the structure of an XML file in your PHP applications.

-Practice Your Knowledge
+Practice

 What does the PHP function xml_parse_into_struct() do?